|

-These images were taken with filters having extremely narrow bandwidths, to capture only the light emitted by certain gasses when excited by stellar radiation.
 The huge Rosette Nebula (NGC2244) is located in the constellation Monoceros, and measures about 90 to 100 light years across (540 trillion to 600 trillion miles).
 It is estimated to contain hydrogen gas about 10,000 times the mass of our sun, and lies about 5,000 light years away (30 quadrillion miles).
-In the center of the nebula, young stars are forming from the gas cloud.
-Intense radiation from these stars excites the gas, causing it to glow brightly. | |
+In the center of the nebula, stars are forming from the gas cloud, and eroding it by their intense radiation that also excites the gas, causing it to glow.

 Equipment |

 In the southeast quadrant of the Rosette can be seen several pillars known as "elephant trunks" rising from the surrounding molecular hydrogen gas and dust.
 The pillars are so dense that gravity contracts the gas to form stars.
 At the end of the pillars, radiation from the young stars boils away the lower-density material, revealing the stars' gaseous "cocoons."
 Ultimately the cocoons themselves will boil away, exposing the stars themselves.
-This image comprises a total of three hours exposure.
-Click here for a full-size image. |

-| Exposure |
+Exposure |

 |